nikox94/go-datastructures/README.md

 traditional range tree while saving space on any dimension greater than one.
 Inserts are typical BBST times at O(log n^d) where d is the number of dimensions.

+We also have a conventional range tree implementation that can be used to accelerate nearest neighbor searches for various distance metrics in an n-dimensional context.
+It should be able to group nearby objects and represent them with their minimum bounding rectangle.
+It should also retain all properties of a balanced binary search tree.
+A k-nearest-neighbor search for a general L^p norm is beneficial for many algorithms based on the k nearest neighbors, for example the Local Outlier Factor.

+Benchmarks - attached.

 #### Set
 Our Set implementation is very simple, accepts items of type `interface{}` and